Bowling for Soup: Let's Do It For Johnny! and Drunk Enough To Dance (2000–2003)

 Let's Do It for Johnny!!, Bowling for Soup's major label debut, was released on Jive in 2000.
 The album mostly contained re-recordings of the group's previous material along with a few new tracks and a cover of Bryan Adams' song "Summer of '69".
 Drunk Enough to Dance is Bowling for Soup's second album with Jive Records, released August 6, 2002.
 It was recorded at Tree Sound Studios and Sonica Recording in Atlanta and Big Time Audio in Dallas.
 One of the album's two singles, "Girl All The Bad Guys Want" (the other single was "Emily"), was nominated for a Grammy Award in 2003 in the "Best Pop Performance by a Duo or Group with Vocal" category.
 Reddick considers the Grammies one of his shining moments, not for the nomination, but for winning "worst dressed" from Joan Rivers.

 A re-release in 2003 added "Punk Rock 101", a cover of the 1980s new wave band A Flock of Seagulls' "I Ran (So Far Away)", and "Star Song".
 An acoustic version of the song "Belgium" exists at the end of the album, as well as at the very end of the initial release.
 The cover of "I Ran (So Far Away)" was used as the opening theme song of the anime television show Saint Seiya: Knights of the Zodiac in North America.

 The band appeared in the 2002 film Crossroads, playing at a graduation party.
+They also recorded a version of ...Baby One More Time which was featured on the 2003 Freaky Friday soundtrack.